Aquietkid/Aquietkid/README.md

 ## Hey there 👋

 Thanks for stopping here, I'm thrilled to see you!
-I'm a software engineering student who's forever-ready to learn and create.
+I'm a final year software engineering student who's forever-ready to learn and build.
 Let's get to know me:

+## What I Love to Do:

+I love making software that benefits individuals like you and I. Something to ease their lives, provide peace of mind, or some fun when you need it.

+I also love using code to solve my own problems.
+From making scripts that automate something I did manually to making a little app to see how rotating an image makes phenakistiscopes work.
+Not just that, I love making mobile apps that solve problems I have had in my daily life.
+(I am building an interesting app that solves such a problem, and I hope to release it soon.
+If you want to join its beta, just leave me an email.
+Stay tuned for updates.)

 ## 👨‍💻 Languages & Technologies I Know: